 Parents are encouraged to be involved in all areas of children’s learning.
 As a setting we have high expectations of developing strong relationships with parents to engage in home learning.
 As a result we carry out two parent’s evenings a year for all children to allow parents to discuss with their child’s key worker their current development level, next steps and ideas of how they are able to support this at home.
 We also offer parents a ‘What to expect when?’ guide to give them support on what they should be expecting from their child.
 At parents evening management are available to offer any advice or follow up any concern's parents may have.
 We also have a parent’s workshop for Pre-school to advise and support parents on how they can support their child for school readiness.
 Home tasks are set throughout the nursery for all children to encourage parents to be involved in our current topics of interests.

 Teaching and learning

 Planning is based around children’s interests and next steps and is carried out daily by all members of staff within the room.
-For all children practitioners have 4-6 weekly individual star sheets (medium term plans) where they are able to identify and plan ahead around all areas of the Early Years Foundation Stage and Characteristics of Effective Learning.
+For all children practitioners have 4-6 weekly individual star sheets (medium term plans) where they can identify and plan around all areas of the Early Years Foundation Stage and Characteristics of Effective Learning.
 Statements from these star sheets are then added to continuous provision planning and for Big Room and Pre-school they also have adult led planning.
 Practitioners are skilled in following a child’s interest and developing new ideas and activities from this to extend their knowledge even if it means diverting from activities already planned.